 With the brain and gut so intertwined, it makes sense for clinicians treating gastrointestinal disorders to include cognitive approaches such as talk therapy, hypnosis, or relaxation response in their recommendations, and for clinicians treating cognitive symptoms to consider what’s happening in the patient’s gut.

-Debra Bradley Ruder is a freelance science writer based in Massachusetts.
+Debra Bradley Ruder is a freelance medical writer based in Greater Boston.